 Explore the endless possibilities of learning!

 Download for Free.

 Children who have sensory sensitivities especially based on sense of smell can not tolerate the smell of humans or objects while their families may be unaware of any odor.
 Since they experience sensory of smell, they get away from people and they try to wear the same clothes all the time.
 For some of them, any food smell or taste can be very strong and they refuse them no matter how hungry they are.
-Some autistic people do not want to be touched by others.
+Some people with autism do not want to be touched by others.
 When people try to hug them, they withdraw themselves because they are afraid of being touched by them.
-Even the slightest touch can make them panic attack.
+Even the slightest touch can make them to have panic attack.
 Parents often make too much effort to cut their children’s hair or nails.
 Most people refuse to wear certain clothes because they can not tolerate the texture on their skin.
 Some children with autism react excessively to heat/cold, avoid wearing shoes.
 Children with vestibular sensory overload have difficulty in walking or running on nonsmooth or uneven surfaces and in changing directions.
 Individuals with proprioceptive sensory overload hold their bodies in strange positions and have difficulty manipulating small objects.

 Hypersensitivity in Autism